Research Ecosystem

 Research Progress

-A recent example of this commitment is the state’s $150 million investment in a new translational research center (TRC) at the Medical College of Georgia.
-Designed to foster collaboration and accelerate innovation, the facility provides modern, flexible space that allows researchers to work across disciplines and drive breakthroughs in medicine.
-This investment is part of an overarching commitment and strategy to strengthen the foundations of research across the state of Georgia.
-By attracting top-tier talent, Georgia medical school graduates will have higher quality residencies from which to choose.
+A recent example of this commitment is the state’s $150 million investment in a new translational research center at the Medical College of Georgia.
+Designed to foster collaboration and accelerate innovation, the facility provides modern, flexible space for researchers to work across disciplines and advance medical breakthroughs.
+This investment reflects Georgia’s broader strategy to strengthen the state’s research infrastructure, attract top-tier talent, and expand opportunities for Georgia medical graduates to pursue high-quality residency training within the state.

 Research Consortium